Home / Products / Technical Glass / Flat Glass for Technical Applications

 7059 is a baria-alumina-borosilicate glass that contains near-zero alkalies.
 The glass composition offers unique electrical characteristics that are critical for applications in the semiconductor industry.
 More details

 In most cases, our high-quality flat glasses for optical applications do not require additional expensive mechanical polishing processes, as they naturally exhibit exceptional optical surface quality and flatness.
 Almost any of the listed transparent glasses can be cut precisely with CNC machines, resulting in considerable cost savings for the customer's end product.
-They typically feature a very smooth surface, superior optical flatness, display-grade performance, and a very low micro-roughness, which is often better than what is achievable with a standard optical polishing process.
+They typically feature a very smooth surface, superior optical flatness, display-grade performance, and a very low micro-roughness, which is often better than what is achievable with an expensive optical polishing process.
 Hence, the glass types in this category are the best choice for many demanding bulk applications.
-They offer a superior glass grade and high light transmission while maintaining the cost control required.
+They offer superior glass grade and high light transmission while maintaining the cost control required.

 Are you looking for a technical sheet-glass material not listed in this overview?